Sapient-Predictive-Analytics/dataportal/api/documentationAPI.md

 * Make sure to replace "your_api_key_here" with **your actual API key** in the script.

-Run the script in your linux terminal with desired updating period:
+Run the script in your linux terminal with desired updating period.
+Replace **ticker** with any of the available tickers AGIX, BOOK, COPI, GENS, IAG, INDY, LENFI, MELD, MIN, MILK, NEWM, NTX, SNEK, SUNDAE, WMT, WRT

 To get all data:
 ~~~
-python3 api_call.py ticker.csv
+python3 api-call-script.py ticker.csv
 ~~~

 To get the last day's data: